Through the Blue

 VILLAGES

 Without stunning shores to boast of, one of Sifnos’ central charm is its villages.
-And while small, they are soulful.
+While small, they are soulful.
 Boho-chic ladies toting two thousand dollar straw bags amble down the alleyways of quiet Artemonas and its neoclassical manors.
-Elderly men savour cigars with sweaters slung over shoulders and knotted in front, while their younger counterparts saunter along with fitted shirts and cropped pants.
-It’s a refined scene of understated glamour.
+Elderly men savour cigars with sweaters slung over shoulders and knotted in front, while their younger counterparts promenade with fitted shirts and cropped pants.

 Walking through the main street of Apollonia – life begins at sunset in Greek villages.

-As with most Greek mountain villages with many steps to wrestle with, forget the stroller.
-Early mornings and evenings are also the best time to visit to avoid the summer heat (most shops and cafes close anyways from around 2pm to 6pm).
-In Greece, we find that long, late naps for the kids work better to keep up with village children dashing around squares and playgrounds that spring to life on late Mediterranean nights.
+As with most Greek mountain villages with innumerable steps to battle with, forget the stroller.
+Early mornings and evenings are the best time to visit to avoid the heat.
+Like the shops and cafes that close for a 2pm to 5pm siesta, it’s a good idea to follow suit with a late naps so the kids can keep up with village children dashing around playgrounds and squares on late Mediterranean nights.

 — APOLLONIA —